-During 2020/2021 in response to the COVID-19 pandemic the authority had to move to a system of virtual meetings held via Zoom and Microsoft Teams to conduct its business.
+During 2021/2022 in response to the ongoing COVID-19 pandemic the Authority established a system of 'hybrid' meetings providing for attendance in person combined with virtual engagement to conduct its business.
 Agendas, supporting papers and minutes were published in accordance with the authority's standing orders and posted on the authority's website.